BitsBytesGaming/interplanetary_game/README.md

  - "solve" - checks if a sector's puzzle can be solved, then prompts for the sector key conditionally

- - "loot" -  loots sector for a random number of credits (currently can only be done once, but a reputation system may be added in the future)
+ - "loot" -  loots sector for a random number of credits (currently can only be done once in each sector, but a reputation system may be added in the future)

  - "money" - prints the current number of credits owned by the player